Gastrocoptidae

-Gastrocoptidae is a family of minute, air-breathing land snails, terrestrial pulmonate gastropod molluscs in the superfamily Pupilloidea.
+Gastrocoptidae is a family of small, air-breathing land snails, terrestrial pulmonate gastropod molluscs in the superfamily Pupilloidea.

 Distribution

 The distribution of the Gastrocoptidae is nearly worldwide, although family is extinct in Europe since Pleistocene, except one species in Northern Caucasus.
 In fossil record from Paleocene.

 Taxonomy

 For some time was considered as a subfamily in Vertiginidae, some species of these two families are very similar by the shell's characters.

 Genera in the family Gastrocoptidae include: